FAQ — Alta Vista: Recreation Centers - TD amenities - Activity Suggestions

 • Tahoe Donner Cross Country Best nordic center in the US and probably the planet, in our opinion; 2 miles from Alta Vista, take back side of Skislope Way.

-• Tahoe Donner Downhill Small, simple, inexpensive and terrific for beginners or young kids.
+• Tahoe Donner Downhill Small, simple, inexpensive and good for beginners or young kids.
 You can check the snow, grooming, lift lines and pretty much anything else on the mountain from your drive up Skislope Way to Alta Vista.

 • Sugarbowl (~25 min drive).
 First chairlift (Disney Chair) and ski lodge in the Sierras.
 This is where the movie stars came back in the 30’s and 40’s.
 Great restaurant and bar in the old lodge--reserve ahead.
 Great snow due to high base elevation.
 Something for everyone, but a bit small so good to mix it up with other places.
 Must do for experts: Silverbelt under the Mt.
 Lincoln chair and Disney Nose.